13. Jerusalem, Jerusalem

 “Then He will say to those on the left hand, ‘Depart from Me, you cursed, into the everlasting fire prepared for the devil and his angels: for I was in need and you refused to help Me.’
 Then they will say, ‘Lord, when did we neglect You?’
 He will answer, ‘Inasmuch as you refused to help the least of these, you neglected Me.’
 And these will go away into everlasting punishment, but the righteous into eternal life.”
 (Matthew 25:31-46, abridged)

-It seems likely that the people Christ sees as His surrogates on the earth in these verses are none other than His 144,000 sealed witnesses.
+It seems likely that the people Christ sees as His surrogates on the earth in these verses are (or at least include) His 144,000 sealed witnesses.
 They have needs: food, water, shelter, clothing, medical aid, and encouragement—simple things that any decent human being would gladly give another if asked.
 Yet during these terrible days, many will deny the most basic courtesies to these young men in the name of prudence, political correctness, or self preservation.
 I heard about you people on the TV news.
 They said you were dangerous hate-mongering religious terrorists, and I could get in big trouble just by talking to you.
 Now get off my front lawn before I call the cops.
 I’m late for church.